1. AION guide

 ℹ️ It is important to note that these results from synthetic cohorts are not intended to serve as clinical evidence demonstrating the clinical performance of AION.
 Rather, they are included as supplementary data that can provide additional information on AION’s performance in synthetic cohorts, complementing the results obtained from real patient data.

-Table 4: Analytical and clinical performance results from the synthetic validation cohort for Single Nucleotide Variants (SNVs) (n=1089).
+Table 4: Analytical and clinical performance results from the synthetic validation cohort for Single Nucleotide Variants (SNVs) (n=42994299).
 Cases were analyzed as trios versus singletons to evaluate the impact of including parental genetic data.
 The analyses for the GRCh37 cohort were repeated with and without HPO terms to assess the effect of incorporating phenotype data.
 Additionally, the same cases were analyzed using reference genomes GRCh37 and GRCh38 to compare the impact of different genome assemblies on clinical performance.
 Results presented include a subset of the analytical performance results (analytical sensitivity, including confidence intervals), as well as clinical performance results (diagnostic sensitivity, including confidence intervals, positive predictive value (PPV), average variant rank and average number of unique variants).
+Analytical and clinical performance is presented separately for the two prioritization lists provided by AION: AION Clues (Table 4A) and AION Smoking Guns (Table 4B).
 CI: Confidence Interval, PPV: Positive Predictive Value.

 Analytical performance results